fetimo/razzle-ssr-with-routing-example/README.md

 Two examples of using Razzle which expand on [this gist](https://gist.github.com/jaredpalmer/a73bc00cac8926ff0ad5281879b1eb90).
+Both include routing with `react-router`.

 `01_ssr` contains an example app with server-side rendering.
 `02_ssr-with-redux` contains an example app with server-side rendering and Redux actions.